jeremyhansonfinger/content-lint/README.md

 `suggestion`           | A suggested replacement for the unwanted text content defined in `violation`.
 `case_insensitive`     | A Boolean value that determines whether the rule is case sensitive.
 (Optional, defaults to false if not included)
 `pattern_description`  | A string that appears in place of the regex pattern as the violation in the error message.
 (Optional)
-`addendum`             | A string to be included at the end of every error message of the rule set.
-(Optional) `exceptions`           | A list of strings that specify violations to ignore.
-(Case-sensitive, optional) `excluded_html_files`  | A list of relative or absolute file paths to html files that should be ignored.
-(Optional.)
-`excluded_source_folders` | A list of relative or absolute paths to folders of source files that should be ignored.
-Works only when you have used Hotcop to generate your HTML files, because Hotcop includes the path to the original source file in an HTML comment.
-(Optional.)
-`csv`                  | A Boolean value that determines whether content-style should write the output to a csv file.
-(Optional.)

 ## Usage